Age & Licensing:

 It is possible to share with a driver in a different run group, however, due to group scheduling there still is the possibility participants who share will miss some on-track time due to the logistics of swapping drivers, instructors, etc. If you would like to share, please note the other driver’s name on your registration.

-Group 1 (Beginner) drivers should NOT share a car as doing so significantly reduces the amount of exercise and driving time.
+Group 1 (Beginner) drivers should NOT share a car as doing so significantly reduces the benefit of the Group 1 program impacting the amount of exercise and driving time.

 We try to accommodate car-sharers, but you may miss runs sessions if you chose to car-share.